 A yellow or red card will be confirmed on UIM form which will be posted with the results and if it is confirmed it must be included in the commissioners report.
-The recipient must be notified privately before a red card is posted.
+The recipient must be notified privately before a red card or yellow or blue is posted.